DavidArthurCole/auto-ps/README.md

 ### **Overview**

-This server is meant to be running on a shared computer or server constantly, and will handle HTTP requests to print labels automatically or semi-automatically to speed up workflow.
+This server is meant to be running on a shared computer or server constantly, and will handle HTTP requests to run PowerShell scripts on a local machine.
 The server itself is written in NodeJS, and is functionally a RESTful server.

 ### **Setup for the server**